tireddy2/hsm-pqc/draft-reddy-pquip-pqc-hsm.md

 ### Seed Storage

+Some PQ key exchange mechanisms use a seed to generate their private keys (e.g., ML-KEM, McEliece, and HQC), and those seeds are smaller than private keys, saving storage space.
+Some implementations may choose to retain the (small) seed rather than the (larger) private key.
+As the private key is necessary for cryptographic operations, it can be derived from the seed when needed or retained in a cache within the security module.

    Seeds must be securely stored within a cryptographic module of the device whether hardware or software-based to protect against unauthorized access.
-Since the seed can be used to deterministically derive the private key, it must be safeguarded with the same level of protection as the private key itself.
+Since the seed can derive the private key, it must be safeguarded with the same level of protection as a private key.
 For example, according to {{ML-DSA}}
 Section 3.6.3, the seed ξ generated during ML-DSA.KeyGen can be stored for later use with ML-DSA.KeyGen_internal.